fireship-io/fireship.io/content/lessons/advanced-flutter-firebase/index.md

 A better option is to use Flutter's built in `StreamBuilder` widget, which automatically manages your stream and gives you a build context.
 However, it can still be a challenge to combine multiple streams and/or share their values in multiple places.

 An *even better option* is the [Provider](https://pub.dev/packages/provider) package.
-It is mostly syntatic sugar for *InheritedWidget*, but can also manage Stream subscriptions.
+It is mostly syntactic sugar for *InheritedWidget*, but can also manage Stream subscriptions.
 In the snippet below, we wrap the entire MaterialApp in with a `MultiProvider`, then listen a Firebase user's global authentication state.

 {{< file "dart" "main.dart" >}}
 ```dart